mpjovanovich/course-notes/content/SDEV140/break_continue.md

     print( i )
 ```

-Example scenario:
+~.focusContent.demo

+**Some examples:**

+- Loop through a
-- Loop through a course roster and print all students except those who have withdrawn.
-You'd use a `continue` statement to skip the withdrawn students.
+- Loop through a string and print all characters except vowels.

+/~